Report lauded by Stitt as guide for Oklahoma on pregnancy care also draws criticisms

 The task force also recommended:

-– Expand funding through the Choosing Childbirth Act, a program that supports organizations offering adoption, counseling and other social services programs for pregnant women.
+• Expansion of funding through the Choosing Childbirth Act, which supports organizations offering adoption, counseling and other social services programs for pregnant women.

-– Expansion of SoonerCare, Oklahoma’s version of Medicaid, by raising the federal poverty level for income eligibility for pregnancy and postpartum coverage from 138% of the federal poverty level to 205% of the federal poverty income level.
+• Expansion of SoonerCare, Oklahoma’s version of Medicaid, by raising the federal poverty level for income eligibility for pregnancy and postpartum coverage from 138% of the federal poverty level to 205% of the federal poverty level.

-– Extension of postpartum coverage from 60 days to 12 months for SoonerCare recipients.
+• Extension of postpartum coverage for SoonerCare recipients from 60 days to 12 months.

 Regarding the so-called abortion pill reversal, the American College of Obstetricians and Gynecologists opposes the treatment.